-I was musing on the possibilities afforded by pomegranates and apples, both extremely traditional for the festival (see here and here), when I came up with the idea for this super-easy apple and pomegranate jelly.
+I was musing on the possibilities afforded by pomegranates and apples, both extremely traditional for the festival (see this epic list of recipes for more traditional food ideas), when I came up with the idea for this super-easy apple and pomegranate jelly.

 It is set with agar, which is produced from seaweed, and gives a lovely soft, silky texture.
-It is quite different to gelatine-set jelly – not as wobbly, but still delightful.
+It is quite different to gelatine-set jelly – not as wobbly, but velvety smooth and quite delightful.
 Agar is much easier to use than gelatine too, in my experience.
-Hurrah for vegan jelly!

-Kipper helped to test out the trial batch.
-She thoroughly enjoyed the jelly, giving us a rousing rendition of “Jelly on a plate” (despite it actually being ‘jelly in a glass’).
+My daughter Kipper helped to test out the trial batch.
+She thoroughly enjoyed the jelly, giving us a rousing rendition of “Jelly on a plate” to show her approval.
 However she wasn’t so keen on the pomegranate seeds sprinkled on the top.
-Personally, I loved the contrast between the soft sweet apple & pomegranate jelly and the crunch of exploding flavour that the pomegranate seeds provide.
+Personally, I loved the contrast between the soft sweet apple and pomegranate jelly and the crunch of exploding flavour that the pomegranate seeds provided.
 I suppose one option would be to let guests add their own pomegranate seeds at the table.

-I love the rich, ruby colour of this jelly too.
-I had planned to make it in ramekins but it seemed a shame to hide it away in something ceramic.
+I love the rich, ruby colour of this jelly.
+My original plan was to make the jelly in ramekins but it seemed a shame to hide it away in something ceramic.
 I urge you to make these in glasses instead.
 See the photos, below.

-Without further ado, the recipe.
-This makes four little apple & pomegranate jellies.
-Yum.
+This makes four little apple and pomegranate jellies.

 - 3-4 tbsp pomegranate seeds